2023 Most Popular General Agriculture Bachelor's Degree Schools in Texas

 About 64% of the students majoring in agriculture at the school are women while 36% are male.

-Sam Houston State University came in at #6 in this year’s edition of the Most Popular General Agriculture Bachelor’s Degree Schools in Texas ranking.
-SHSU is a fairly large public school located in the distant town of Huntsville.
+Sam Houston State University did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #6 on the list.
+SHSU is a very large public school located in the distant town of Huntsville.

 Of the 27 students majoring in agriculture at SHSU, 33% are male and 67% are female.